kaushikData/DoCAI/README.md

 The initial step is to convert the SQuAD JSON data into Pandas Dataframe.

 ### STEP 2:
-The second step is to convert tokens into word embeddings.
+The second step is to preprocess text and convert tokens into word embeddings.

 ### STEP 3:
 This is the final step.
 In this stage, multiple neural machine comprehension question answer models are developed using RNN, LSTM, Transformers and BERT etc.